 The park features a year-round picnic area and a small seasonal campground with two tepees available for rent.
 The park's tall, willowy cottonwood trees provide shade and serenity.
 Surrounded on all sides by some of Oregon's most pristine wilderness areas, the park is home to a variety of wildlife, including the majestic Rocky Mountain elk and mule deer.
 Fall visitors can experience the thrill of seeing steelhead rush upriver to spawn.
 A nature trail begins near the tepee parking area and follows the tree-shaded riverbank, leading to a small pond perfect for wildlife viewing.

 Camping is open March 1–Nov.
-30. Sites feel secluded, thanks to trees and vegetation.
+30. Sites are first-come, first-served.
+Sites feel secluded, thanks to trees and vegetation.
 Note: Mosquitoes are especially active during May–July.

 Clyde Holliday is the only campground with reservable tepees.
 The two tepees have a wooden bench, space heater and vinyl covered sleeping pads for 8 people.